WebThingsIO/rpi-image-builder/README.md

 ## --prefix BASE

-The --prefix specifies the prefix to prepend to the openzwave.tar.gz and gateway.tar.gz files which are generated.
+The --prefix specifies the prefix to prepend to the gateway.tar.gz file which is generated.

 # Overal process to create an sdcard